giacbrd/python-dandelion-eu/README.md

 ### Select fields

-If you want to reduce the network load, you can retrieve only the fields you will actually use with `values`:
+If you want to reduce the network load, you can retrieve only the fields you will actually use with `select`:

     >>> from dandelionimport Datagem
     >>> d = Datagem('datagem-slug')
-    >>> for obj in  d.objects.values('acheneID')[:10]:
+    >>> for obj in d.objects.select('acheneID')[:10]:
     ...     print obj
     ...
     {u'acheneID': u'http://dandelion.eu/resource/158dce3ea58cebda9a14a911cd7574f204f9de72'}